ppy/osu-wiki/news/2025/2025-11-16-project-loved-november-2025.md

 [Yurishurashushushu](https://osu.ppy.sh/beatmapsets/1895770#taiko) is a classic stream-stamina map made by [KawaiiBass](https://osu.ppy.sh/users/11992585).
 This guy needs no introduction, he's renowned for his use of comfortable patterns and intuitive coloring, and this map is no exception!

 After playing a bit of filler, prepare to be hit with an absolute onslaught of notes coming at a speed of 21.6 key presses per second, that's 324 BPM 1/4 streaming in osu! terms!
-Although, if you wanna go the extra mile and make your \[fingers move like a spider](https://x.com/shinchikuhome/status/1624960653990699008), you should definitely try the 1.05x rate-up, which brings the total key presses per second to 22.67 \[i\](don't say it...)[/i\].
+Although, if you wanna go the extra mile and make your \[fingers move like a spider](https://x.com/shinchikuhome/status/1624960653990699008), you should definitely try the 1.05x rate-up, which brings the total key presses per second to 22.67 *(don't say it...)*.
 However, streams are not everyone's cup of tea so if you ever feel like playing something a little less intense, but still speedy, make sure to give the x2 diff a try too.

 I'll see you at the polls!